Payne-in-Bahrain/u2_lessons_oauth_authentication/README.md

 The starter code for this lesson begins where the Mongoose Queries Lab left off (which also seeded the database with some Movies and performers).

-You only have to sync if your code is complete or is not working.
+You only have to sync if your code is incomplete or is not working.

-1. Move into the `mongoose-movies` project we started in the Intro to Mongoose lesson:
+1. Move into the `mongoose-movies` we've been working on.
-    ```
-    cd ~/code/mongoose-movies
-    ```

 2. Again, you only have to sync if your code is complete or is not working:
     ```
     git reset --hard origin/sync-15-finish-seeding-query-lab